robertkuhn4512/NETWORK_TOOLS/readme.md

 > Run these commands as **developer_network_tools** (no sudo).

 1. Ensure Vault is running (the script can run compose for you, but it’s still useful to know the manual command):
+   >**Skip this step if the container is already up**
    ```bash

    cd ~/NETWORK_TOOLS
    docker compose -p network_tools -f docker-compose.prod.yml up -d vault_production_node
    ```

 2. Ensure the init/unseal script is executable:
+   >**The following script will initilize and setup fault for it's first time run**
    ```bash
    cd ~/NETWORK_TOOLS
    chmod +x ./backend/build_scripts/vault_first_time_init_only_rootless.sh
    ```

 3. Run it with your local CA (recommended):
+   >This might change if you are using a public CA / Cert file.
+Just make sure<br>
+   >you use the correct files from your certificate provider
    ```bash
    bash ./backend/build_scripts/vault_first_time_init_only_rootless.sh \
      --vault-addr https://vault_production_node:8200 \